 - Toyger cats are affectionate, active, and very intelligent.

-- The fur of a Toyger resembles that of a tiger.
+- The coat of a Toyger resembles that of a tiger.

 - Toygers are larger and heavier than regular cats.